bfellows37/pastejs/README.md

 The docker-compose.yml file is set up to download built images from dockerhub.

-1. Clone the repo, and navigate into the directory.
+1. Clone the repo, and navigate into the directory
-2. run docker-compose up
+2. run `docker-compose up`

+You should be able to access the app at http://localhost:80